|Nutritional Guidelines (per serving)|

-For the best crunch, toss the salad with the dressing no longer than 6 hours before serving, and keep it refrigerated.
-The dressing is wonderfully potent, so you may not need to use all of it.
-Leftovers are great drizzled over some brown rice.
+For the best crunch, toss the slaw with the dressing no more than six hours before serving and keep it refrigerated.
+The dressing is wonderfully potent, so you may not need to use it all; leftovers are great drizzled over some brown rice, grilled chicken, and veggie wraps.

 - 1 shallot (chopped)